Ryan McMahon Player Props: Rockies vs. Nationals

-On Saturday, Ryan McMahon (coming off going 1-for-4 with a home run and an RBI) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 1-for-3 with an RBI last time in action, take on Chad Kuhl and the Washington Nationals at Coors Field, Sunday at 3:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Nationals.
+In his previous game he had a one-hit performance (1-for-3) against the Nationals.

 Ryan McMahon Game Info & Props vs. the Nationals